 The Canadian Journal of Buddhist Studies, published by the David See Chai Lam Centre for International Communication, is a scholarly peer-reviewed, open access, online journal covering all aspects of Buddhist studies.
 The editorial board recognizes the inherently interdisciplinary and international nature of contemporary Buddhist studies and is open to submissions from scholars working in, but not limited to, anthropology, sociology, psychology, philosophy, history and religious studies.
 Articles may focus on any region or historical period.
 Scholars do not have to be affiliated with a Canadian university to submit.

 The journal is accompanied by a news blog, a platform for graduate students in the field to catch up with current academic conversations, discuss their research and share experiences.
 It can become an effective conduit of communication concerning new courses, conferences and much more.
-If you are interested in becoming regular contributors to Canadian Buddhist Studies News or know any graduate students who wishes to contribute, please contact Ngoc LE at cjbs(at)sfu.ca.
+If you are interested in becoming regular contributors to CJBS News or know any graduate students who wishes to contribute, please contact Ngoc Le at firstname.lastname@example.org.

 Thank you for your interests in the journal and we hope to hear from you.